NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 ## Progress and Next Steps

-Project #1: SlicerCMF (CranioMaxiloFacial app) was preliminary evaluated, capabilities and examples look promising (Thanks Jean-Christophe!)
+Project #1: 'Software for orthognathic surgical planning' SlicerCMF (CranioMaxiloFacial app) was preliminary evaluated, capabilities and examples look promising (Thanks JC!)

-Project #2: SlicerVR was considered.
+Project #2: 'Augmented reality for patient-specific implant surgery' SlicerVR was considered.
 Our roadmap:
-  - Focus on spine surgery (worst case scenario).
+  - Focus on spine surgery (worst-case scenario).
   - Assess intraoperative ultrasound for spine surgery, and perform 3D reconstruction using trackers.
   - Build an ultrasound phantom to validate the setup.
 It should include the spine and surrouding main vessels (aorta!)
   - Use VR to navigate the model and US-3D volume to locate blood vessels, muscle or cartilage during tumor resection

-Project #3: Postponed for reevaluation.
+Project #3: 'A simulator for the humerus and ulna articular surfaces' Postponed for reevaluation.

 Bonus project: (!)
 Slicer has proven to be very useful for "voxel printing" anatomical models, which is a 3D-printing technique that can provide very realistic results - 3D in full color, transparency, various degrees of elasticity - and that does not require segmentation, nor the creation of an STL file.
 Other multi-color 3D-printing techniques require one STL per color, and the colors are therefore "solid".